 You may be able to get documents, including your will, notarized remotely if your state allows it — make sure you understand your state’s rules

 If you’re social distancing during the COVID-19 pandemic, a lawyer can help you draft a will over the phone or through a video conference.
 You can also use various will-writing programs and templates to make a will online.
 Just make sure that you are clear and unambiguous in your instructions.
 A good lawyer or will-writing service should try to steer you clear of any contradictions.
-(You can download the Policygenius app to create a tailored will today using attorney-aapproved tools.)
+(You can use Policygenius to create a tailored will today using attorney-approved tools.)
 If there are ambiguities or inconsistencies, then your will might be contested or challenged during probate after you pass away.

 With Policygenius, you can create a tailored will using attorney-approved tools, without the attorney price tag.

 Your will won't be legally valid unless it is witnessed and signed by two people who do not stand to benefit from it.
 Most states require everyone to be physically present at the same time during the witnessing.
 In some states, the testator (the person who writes the will) can attest to the witness that it is their will and signature after the fact.

 Learn everything about how to witness a will.

 Finding and meeting with disinterested witnesses is difficult and hazardous during the COVID-19 pandemic, but there are creative ways around social distancing.